skypher/weblocks/docs/source/hooks.rst

  Request Hooks
 ===============

+TODO: Rewrite this part of documentation, enumerate hooks, available out of the box (could be searched by ``defhook`` keyword), add an example of a custom hook.

 Hook is a named callbacks list.
 Depending on name, callbacks are called in different places though request processing pipeline.